Fitness Model Katelyn Runck Flaunts Rock-Hard Abs In Cleavage-Baring Floral Bandeau Crop-Top

 This is hardly the first time that Katelyn has shown off her enviably toned abdominal area on Instagram.

 As The Inquisitr reported, she got the same type of feedback when she posted a photo of herself rocking a black string bikini.
-The photo is shot from the side but it still gives you a sense of how flat her tummy is.
+The photo was shot from the side but it still gave a sense of how flat her tummy is.
 The post currently has close to 40,000 likes and more than 1,500 comments.
 Most of those comments are filled with effusive praise for Katelyn’s figure.

 “Always Stunningly Beautiful!” one fan wrote.
 Katelyn noticed the comment and expressed gratitude in her reply.